Viola Roseboro': Literary career

 Willa Cather (who Roseboro' may have hired, or caused to be hired) and Witter Bynner, whose first poems were published in McClure's with her approval; Bynner subsequently described his job as delivering manuscripts from the editorial office to Roseboro's apartment.

 When McClure lost control of the magazine in 1911, Roseboro' left her position there, and by 1913 had joined the staff of Collier's.
 After her position at Collier's ended, she became a freelance editorial consultant, and briefly worked again at McClure's after McClure regained control in 1921.

 Her discoveries included Jack London, Booth Tarkington (whose The Gentleman from Indiana she described as having been "sent by God Almighty"), and William Sidney Porter, from whom she bought the first story under the pseudonym "O. Henry".

 Influence on Cather

-Roseboro' has been credited with having enabled the success of Willa Cather's novel My Ántonia by suggesting, after having read an earlier version of the manuscript, that Cather rewrite it with Jim Burden as the viewpoint character.